 Assemble your bowls by dividing all of your ingredients evenly, topping the goodness with some crushed walnuts, salt, pepper and fresh lemon juice!Find This Recipe Here →

 Day 8 Lunch: Leftover Powerhouse Bowl

 Your last serving of our easy vegan bowls can be enjoyed for lunch today!
-It’s like a delicious, crunchy quinoa and chickpea salad which doesn’t even need to be reheated.
+It’s like a delicious, crunchy quinoa and chickpea salad that doesn’t even need to be reheated.

 Get Preppin’ With Our eBook

-Now, what?
+Now what?
 Start your next meal prep, perhaps?
-If you want to keep this weekly habit going, this might be a great time to redo the same meal plan again or change a few components up for more variety!
+If you want to keep this weekly habit going, this could be a great time to redo the same meal plan again or change up a few components for more variety!

 We hope you enjoyed this guide on vegan meal prepping and loved our bowls recipes!
-Let us know in the comments below how you liked them and which one your favorite was.
+Let us know in the comments below how you liked them and which one was your favorite.
 You can also Pin this article here and tag us on IG to share your creations!